trychlos/pwix-accounts-ui/README.md

 That's all, folks!

-Out of the box, and without any configuration, the 'acUserLogin' template provides all the needed plumbing for managing the login/logout workflows, including the handling of the reset and verification links.
+Out of the box, and without any configuration, the `acUserLogin` template provides all the needed plumbing for managing the login/logout workflows, including the handling of the reset and verification links.

 ## Default synoptic

-All the behavior and the dynamics are managed through the 'acUserLogin' template.
+All the behavior and the dynamics are managed through the `acUserLogin` template.

 This template organizes itself to show a modal (or a div, see later) adapted to the various situations: